John Freame (1665-1745)

 'none can launch into trading & worldly business beyond what they can manage honourably and with reputation; so that they may keep their words with all men ...'.

 George Fox had always insisted all are equal before God and nobody could make unacceptable claims on the people.
 Capital for young John Freame's new business had to be secured on a proper footing not on a whim.
-The capital would have come from reliable family & friends; the established Quaker practice was to invest heavily in education and the human capital of the future, not in mercantilist or religious wars ...
-John was not alone, that's what friends and partnerships were for ... and it seemed 'Freame & Gould' were a much better investment bet than governments ... hard work, honesty & thrift were needed for the selection of profitable projects and banking success ... government success seemed to depend on warfare and decrees?
+The capital would have come from reliable family & friends.
+The established Quaker practice was to invest heavily in education and the human capital of the future, not in mercantilist or religious wars ...
+John was not alone, that's what friends and partnerships were for ... and it seemed 'Freame & Gould' were a much better investment bet than governments ... hard work, honesty & thrift were needed for the selection of profitable projects and banking success ... government success seemed to depend on warfare & decrees and not on profitable projects?

 In this way the Lombard Street location acted like a magnet attracting merchants, dealers and nascent bankers, to a club of like minds where regular interaction was intense.
 This close knit cooperation developed into a 'Gold Boy's Network' for inter bank lending and clearing of debts.
 What a service for customers!

 And what better time to start a business than in the atmosphere of confidence following the Glorious Revolution of 1688 ...
 John Locke had clarified some inspiring principles of government -

-second - all men were created free & equal in a state of nature, but there was a caveat; free to deal & exchange but not free to harm others ... no man was free to do whatever he pleased ... this was not 'laissez faire'; customary 'common law', 'tort law' was the binding for the social fabric ... and the Quakers knew all about innate morality.
+second - all men were created free & equal in a state of nature, but there was a moral caveat; free to deal & exchange but not free to harm others ... no man was free to do whatever he pleased ... this was not 'laissez faire'.
+Customary 'common law' & 'tort law' underpinned by innate morality, was the binding for the social fabric ... and the Quakers knew all about innate morality.